mylukishore0731/Crime-Record-Investigation-Database/README.md

 - `crime_queries.sql`: Contains useful queries for data retrieval.

 ## Setup Instructions
-1. Install PostgreSQL if not already installed.
+1. Install if not already installed.
 2. Create a new database for the project.
 3. Run the SQL scripts in the following order:
    - `crime_schema.sql`